 Control Panel Features ltem Features Description 1 Power button The main power switch applies or removes primary power from the power supply to the server but maintains standby power.
-2 Reset This button is used to 'hard reboot' the system 3 Power LED Indicates power is being supplied to the system power supply units.
+2 UID button The unit identification (UID) button turns on or off the UID LED on the rear of the chassis.
+This is useful for locating the server in a large rack environment.
+3 Power LED Indicates power is being supplied to the system power supply units.
 This LED is illuminated when the system is operating normally.
 4 HDD Indicates activity on the hard drive when flashing.
 5 NIC LED Indicates network activity on LAN1 when flashing.
 6 NIC LED Indicates network activity on LAN2 when flashing.
 7 Information LED Alerts operator to several states, as noted in the table below.
-8 UID button/LED The unit identification (UID) button turns on or off the blue light function of the Information LED and a blue LED on the rear of the chassis.
-These are used to locate the server in large racks